To protect scientific research from the clutches of AI, experts propose a “simple” solution

 ⇧ [VIDÉO] You might also like this partner content

 The quality of future scientific research risks deteriorating with the ever more widespread involvement of generative AI.
 At least, that’s what some researchers suggest who highlight the risks associated with these technologies, particularly because of the still too frequent errors they generate.
 However, researchers at the University of Oxford are proposing a solution: using LLMs (large language models) as “zero-shot translators”.
-According to them, this method could enable the safe and effective use of AI in scientific research.
+According to them, this method might enable the safe and effective use of AI in scientific research.

 In an article published in the journal Nature Human